 What is the autonomic nervous system?

-The autonomic nervous system is part of the body’s nervous system that controls the internal organs.
-It controls involuntary actions such as heart rate, narrowing and widening of blood vessels, body temperature, digestion, sexual arousal, blood pressure, pupil dilation, and breathing.
+The autonomic nervous system is part of the body’s nervous system.
+It controls involuntary bodily functions such as heart rate, narrowing and widening of blood vessels, body temperature, digestion, sexual arousal, blood pressure, pupil dilation, and breathing.

 What are the characteristics of dysautonomia?

 Dysautonomia can be localized (e.g., complex regional pain syndrome) or generalized (e.g., widespread involvement of the autonomic nervous system).
 It can be acute and reversible (e.g., Guillain-Barre syndrome), or it can be chronic and progressive.

 Dysautonomia is unpredictable and highly individualized: symptoms vary in type, severity and duration.
 They include, but are not limited to, the following:

 - Orthostatic hypotension (dizziness or fainting upon standing)

 - Difficulty controlling body temperature

 - Erectile dysfunction or vaginal dryness